claudioandre-br/packages/README.md

 Using multiple providers, I've created my DevOps infrastructure.
 I am mostly interested in quality assurance, CI (continuous integration), and CD (continuous delivery).
-To achieve this goal, our testing scheme builds, scrutinizes and inspects the source code of John the Ripper
+To achieve this goal, my testing scheme builds and inspects the source code of John the Ripper
 using:

 - Microsoft Windows: